aredda/BPMN-Tool/reports/editor.md

 # Editor To-Do List
 - [ ] Linking elements
+- [ ] Display Lanes
-- [ ] Changing element's name
+- [X] Changing element's name
-  - [ ] Displaying a floating Entry to type something
+  - [X] Displaying a floating Entry to type something
 - [ ] Resizing container elements
+- [ ] Linking the front with the back
+- [ ] Optimizing the returned list of options for each element
+- [ ] Draw diagram from deserialized definitions
+- [ ] Serialize when finishing
 - [X] Displaying a pop-up of an element's actions

 ### 26th of June